manorie/x/README.md

 Persistance

-- InfluxDB ?
-Time series data
+- File storage to make it simple

 Common Objects